Atomica’s Leadership

 Will also served as the Simulation Coordinator for Real Academy, specializing in immersive simulation training for human helpers, integrating improvisation techniques into impactful professional development programs.

 In addition to his professional roles, Will actively contributes to the Sarasota community.
-He sits on the boards of CreArte Latino, a Latino-centric cultural and arts community center, and Miss Sarasota Softball, which empowers young women through educational-athletic initiatives.
+He sat on the boards of CreArte Latino, a Latino-centric cultural and arts community center, and Miss Sarasota Softball, which empowers young women through educational-athletic initiatives.
 Will’s leadership extends to regional and national programs—he was part of the 2022 cohorts of Leadership Sarasota and Art Equity and a participant in the 2023 Gulf Coast Leadership Institute.

 An internationally touring improv comedy actor, instructor, and director, Will performs and teaches across North America, South America, Europe, and Asia, working with theaters, festivals, and educational institutions to promote the transformative power of improvisation.